ibm-cloud-docs/openwhisk/rules.md

 {: pre}

-## Associating a single trigger with multiple actions
+## Associating multiple triggers and actions
 {: #rules_assoc}

+You can use different combinations of triggers and actions by creating a rule for each combination.
+You are not required to have a one to one ratio for actions and triggers.

-For example, consider a system with the following actions.
+For example, consider the following actions.
 - `classifyImage` - An action that detects the objects in an image and classifies them.
 - `thumbnailImage` - An action that creates a thumbnail version of an image.